 The only pitfall here is that very small businesses are often not required to report their turnover.
 Hence, a major chunk of the sales figure may be lost and you’ll have to hazard a guess.

-In general, benchmarking is a task best undertaken by the experts.
+In general, benchmarking is a task best undertaken by experts.
 Hire a consultant with a good track record in the domain and access to resources.
-Also, the accuracy of this method when not followed properly can even fall as low as 30%.

 If you are a vendor supplying in bulk, this process becomes relatively easier for you.
 You just need to speak to a few buyers and understand how they will be estimating their sales.
 In turn, this can paint a picture of how you must be estimating your market potential.

 If you sell a product directly to the end customer, group studies and surveys come into the picture.
-Such surveys are often only conducted by expert teams.
+Only expert teams can usually conduct such surveys.
 They know the right questions to ask to arrive at quantitative results.
 Moreover, they have the tools and resources to bring the right target audience into the surveys.

 If you want to do it on a much smaller scale, you can present your product prototype to groups of people and gauge their responses.
 This can serve as a starting point.
 It helps you understand whether your product is indeed interesting and whether you should be investing in professional surveys.